Modeling Insect Growth with While Loops: A Complete Guide

 - Predation or disease impacts

-Each of these can be incorporated into your while loop logic, making your model more solid But it adds up..
+Each of these can be incorporated into your while loop logic, making your model more reliable That's the part that actually makes a difference..

 Step 5: Track and Output Results